 To find the phone number for your state, visit Helpful Contacts - Opens in a new window.
 You can also call 1-800- MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048.

-Many state-level contacts are available to you or your family, such as a long-term care ombudsman, your state survey agency, or your state quality improvement organization.
+Many state-level contacts are available to you or your family, like a long-term care ombudsman, your state survey agency, or your state quality improvement organization.

-You may call them if you have questions specific to your state, such as state laws, benefits or licensing.
-You may also choose to call them with a concern or complaint about the quality of care you or your family member gets from a nursing home, if you are unable to get a satisfactory resolution from your nursing home.Get the contacts for your state.
+You may call them if you have questions specific to your state, like state laws, benefits or licensing.
+You may also choose to call them with a concern or complaint about the quality of care you or your family member gets from a nursing home, if you're unable to get a satisfactory resolution from your nursing home.Get the contacts for your state.

 State Survey Agencies